 Can I file a lawsuit against my employer if I am collecting workers’ compensation?

-When you work with a workers compensation lawyer in Fort Pierce, FL from the Law Offices of Franks, Koenig & Neuwelt, your attorney can suggest what may be your best course of action.
-When you agree to workers’ compensation, you forgo your right to pursue a lawsuit against your employer.
+The experienced Florida legal team at the Law Offices of Franks, Koenig & Neuwelt can suggest what may be your best course of action.
+When you agree to workers’ compensation, you (generally, although not always) forgo your right to pursue a lawsuit against your employer.
 There are a few exceptions to this that include:

 - Your employer intentionally putting you in harm’s way.